KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 Track pipeline modernization progress in [`docs/pipeline-refactor-roadmap.md`](docs/pipeline-refactor-roadmap.md).
 Explore the pipeline architecture overview in [`docs/architecture.md`](docs/architecture.md).
+Follow the consolidation steps in the [`Contributor Guide`](docs/contributor-guide.md) (includes the Phase 4 validation rollout).
+Read the rollout summary in [`docs/release-notes/2025-09-schema-validation.md`](docs/release-notes/2025-09-schema-validation.md).

 ### Templates for the creation of issues